-HEALTH SCIENCES II - 4 CR 092711020 NCC Course
+HEALTH SCIENCES II

+4 CR 092711020 NCC Course

-Prerequisite(s): Text Reading Level: 10th grade+ Students must have a Health Sciences I overall GPA of an 80%, average employability grade of 85% or greater, and must have earned their CNA Certification during the 1st year.
+Prerequisite(s): Text Reading Level: 11th grade+

+Students must have a Health Sciences I overall GPA of an 80%, average employability grade of 85% or greater, and must have earned their CNA Certification during the 1st year.
 Students must also meet the attendance requirements by missing 10 days or less (waived days are included) and cannot have an Out-of-School Suspension or more than 2 discipline infractions and/or 3 days of ISS.
 Students will participate in 6 different medical related internships throughout the year.
-NCC will work to provide internships related to the student's interest but cannot quarantee an exact match.
+NCC will work to provide internships related to the student's interest but cannot guarantee an exact match.
 Students must provide their own transportation while on internship.

 Course Description: Students will report to NCC one day a week for structured learning activities that include career development and planning, discussion, reflection, and research and writing.
 Students will begin their internship experience starting the third week of school.
 Students will be responsible for documenting their clinical internship experience hours for their instructor.

-HEATING/COOLING & CLIMATE CONTROL I - 4 CR 092701120 NCC Course
+HEATING, COOLING & CLIMATE CONTROL I 4 CR 092701120

-Prerequisite(s): Recommended algebra, physics, drafting, physical science and basic electricity; Text Reading Level 12th grade + Optional: Six hours of college credit is available through MCC Course Description: This program provides competency-based instruction and teaches skills and theory relating to air conditioning, refrigeration and heating.
+Prerequisite(s): Recommended algebra, physics, drafting, physical science and basic electricity;

+Text Reading Level 11th grade +

+Course Description: This program provides competency-based instruction and teaches skills and theory relating to air conditioning, refrigeration and heating.
 Topics include occupational safety, hand and special tools, tubing applications, soldering, welding and brazing, basic mechanical refrigeration, EPA regulations, refrigerants, recovery, recycling and reclamation, evacuating, pressurizing, leak testing, and charging.
 Fundamentals of electricity, electrical power, circuits, symbols and diagrams, transformers and relays, thermostats, electric motors, capacitors, troubleshooting ACR system electrical circuits, and ACR wiring diagrams will also be covered.
 Operation and service of electrical and mechanical components will be applied to commercial and domestic systems.
-The first part of a two-part program, students will develop entry-level skills for employment in a variety of related
+The first part of a two-part program, students will develop entry-level skills for employment in a variety of related fields.

-HEATING/COOLING & CLIMATE CONTROL II - 4 CR 092711220 $NCC\ Course$
+HEATING/COOLING & CLIMATE CONTROL II

-Prerequisite(s): Successful completion of Heating, Ventilation, Air Conditioning and Refrigeration I with a grade of no lower than a C, good disciplinary record at NCC and home school, meet attendance requirements, and recommendation from the instructor Optional: 12 hours of articulated college credit is available through MWSU after completing two 2 years of HCCC.
+Prerequisite(s): Successful completion of Heating, Cooling & Climate Control I. good disciplinary record at NCC and home school, meet attendance requirements, and recommendation from the instructor

+Optional: 12 hours of articulated college credit is available through MWSU after completing two 2 years of HCCC.
 Advanced wage scale placement is also available in the Pipe Fitter Apprenticeship Program.